mindsdb/database-mind-quickstart/README.md

-# Database Mind DEMO
+# Database-Mind Quickstart

-This project is a demo designed to help developers get started with building applications that utilize large language models (LLMs) and data from a database.
-Feel free to take this code, clone it, and make it your own.
-We can't wait to see the amazing applications you build!
+Get started with the Minds Endpoint api’s.
+Minds Endpoint is designed to helps AI agents accomplish tasks, accelerating development by connecting any Mind or LLM to your data source with minimal code.
+In this example a Database Mind is a preconfigured AI system designed to simplify data access and answer questions in plain English directly from a PostgreSQL-compatible database.
+It supports popular databases such as: MySQL, PostgreSQL, Snowflake, Google BigQuery, MariaDB, and ClickHouse.
+Learn more in [documentation](https://docs.mdb.ai/docs/minds)

 ## Installation:
 To run this project, you'll need Python 3 installed on your system.